 Туре.
 Description.
 Solution.
 Communication error at the bus or the bus is interrupted.
 Replace wrong module.
-Place an I/O module after the leading module and check if it causes an error off there are no errors, replace the leading (first module.
+Place an I/O module after the leading module and check if it causes an error.
+If there are no errors, replace the leading (first) module.
 If the leading module is correct, replace the wrong I/O module.
 To locate the wrong module, repeat the following sequence as often as necessary.
 Remove power from the node, place the end module in the middle of the node and apply power to the node again.
-If the error persists, remove power from the node again, place the end module in the first half of the node and apply power to the node again.
-If there are no errors, remove power from the node again, place the end module in the middle of the first half of the node and apply power to the node again.
+If the error persists, remove power from the node again, place the end module in the middle of the first half of the node and apply power to the node again.
 If there are no errors, remove power from the node again, place the end module in the middle of the second half of the node and apply power to the node again.
-If there is only one I/O module left in the node, tha module or the leading module will be the wrong one. n The bus is interrupted after the n-th module.
+If there is only one I/O module left in the node, that module or the leading module will be the wrong one. n The bus is interrupted after the n-th module.
 The number of blinks indicates the n position of the I/O module.
 Remove power from the node, replace the (n+1)th module and apply power to the node again.